idaliaramos/Editor/README.md

 # Text Editor Challenge

 This is a front-end application that allows users to create, read and edit documents.
+You can checkout the live site here: [https://texteditor.surge.sh/](https://texteditor.surge.sh/)

 ## Front-end built with: